hackerb9/passportpix/README.md

   v4l2-ctl --list-formats-ext
   ```

+* OpenCV appears to prefer uncompressed video, even if a camera can
+  provide a higher resolution & frame rate with compression turned on.

+  This may not be a problem.
+I've added functionality to allow for
+  compression and lower FPS, but even though the nominal resolution
+  was higher, the quality was noticeably worse than simply scaling the
+  uncompressed video.
+(At least on the cameras I tried).
+If you want
+  to give it a shot, change the variables `camera_codec='MJPG'` or
+  `camera_fps=15`.

-* To print out the current GUI properties, hit <kbd>*</kbd>.
+* To print out the current GUI properties and other debugging info,
+  hit <kbd>Enter</kbd>.

 * OpenCV has unnecessarily confusing GUI window properties.
 In
   particular, it appears OpenCV was originally written using simple
   integer Booleans (0 or 1), but someone later came along and decided
   that was too sloppy and renamed them all.
 However, instead of using
-  the typical True or False, they came up with new names for each
+  the typical True or False, they came up with new names for truth
-  variable so each has its own nearly-unique way of being used.
+  values for each variable so each has its own nearly-unique way of
+  being used.

   I found this silly and hard to read, so I do not follow that
   practice.
 For example, I have replaced the following code: